BENOITWilliam/AI_driver_the_futur_of_motorsport/README.md

 ```

 You will need a version of python ≥ [3.12](https://www.python.org/downloads/release/python-3127/https://www.python.org/downloads/release/python-3127/ "Download Python") with :
-  * Torch (In this project we used the version 2.4.1+cu118 [you can find the install command here](https://pytorch.org/get-started/locally/ "Pytorch download page")
+  * Torch (In this project, we used the version 2.4.1+cu118 [you can find the install command here](https://pytorch.org/get-started/locally/ "Pytorch download page")
-  * Ultralytics (In this project we used the version 8.3.13)
+  * Ultralytics (In this project, we used the version 8.3.13)
   * Cuda if you are using a Nvidia GPU
   *
     * try `nvcc --version` in a terminal to ensure that CUDA toolkit is installed